watthem/watthem/resume.md

 Microsoft, Premera Blue Cross — Seattle, WA

-- Worked various contract positions documenting product features following company style guides.
+- Produced comprehensive documentation of product features.
-- Transformed Word Documents and PDFs into an updated internal wiki, coordinating with product managers and engineers to ensure up-to-date documentation.
+- Streamlined information access by migrating documents to an internal wiki.
-- Managed workload using git and markdown, maintaining a low error rate in documentation.
+- Collaborated with teams to ensure accuracy and timeliness of documentation.

 ### Technical Services Manager